-Salary and Employment Outlook: According to the Bureau of Labor Statistics, industrial engineering technicians earn a median income of $55,460 per year and will see little or no job growth through 2028.
+Salary and Employment Outlook: According to the Bureau of Labor Statistics, industrial engineering technicians earn a median income of $57,320 per year and will see slower-than-average job growth of 1% between 2019 and 2029.

 5. Pipefitter and Plumber

 Plumbers and pipefitters install and repair pipes at offices, homes, factories, and other buildings.
 Many plumbers learn their work through a certificate program and/or a four- to five-year apprenticeship.
 Some states also require that plumbers and pipefitters be licensed.

-Salary and Employment Outlook: According to the Bureau of Labor Statistics, pipefitters and plumbers earn a median income of $53,920 per year and will see much-faster-than-average job growth of 14% through 2028.
+Salary and Employment Outlook: According to the Bureau of Labor Statistics, pipefitters and plumbers earn a median income of $56,330 per year and will see average job growth of 4% between 2019 and 2029.

 6. Court Reporter

-Salary and Employment Outlook: According to the Bureau of Labor Statistics, court reporters earn a median income of $57,150 per year and will see faster-than-average job growth of 7% through 2028.
+Salary and Employment Outlook: According to the Bureau of Labor Statistics, court reporters earn a median income of $61,660 per year and will see faster-than-average job growth of 9% between 2019 and 2029.

 7. Heavy Vehicle and Mobile Equipment Mechanic

-Heavy vehicle and mobile equipment mechanics (also known as service technicians) inspect and repair vehicles and machinery used for transportation (including rail transportation), farming, construction, and more.
-More and more, employers want to hire mechanics that have completed a one- to two-year certificate program in diesel technology or heavy equipment mechanics, since some of the latest machinery is very complex.
+Heavy vehicle and mobile equipment mechanics, also known as service technicians, inspect and repair vehicles and machinery used for transportation (including rail transportation), farming, construction, and more.
+More and more employers want to hire mechanics that have completed a one- to two-year certificate program in diesel technology or heavy equipment mechanics, as some of the latest machinery is very complex.

-Salary and Employment Outlook: According to the Bureau of Labor Statistics, heavy vehicle and mobile equipment mechanics earn a median income of $50,320 per year and will see job growth of 4% through 2028––about as fast as average.
+Salary and Employment Outlook: According to the Bureau of Labor Statistics, heavy vehicle and mobile equipment mechanics earn a median income of $53,370 per year and will see no job growth between 2019 and 2029.

 8. Sheet Metal Worker

 A sheet metal worker constructs and/or installs products made of thin sheet metal.
 This work might involve measuring and marking dimensions on sheets, drilling holes in sheets, carrying large sheets, or welding, bolting, riveting, and soldering sheets.
 Many sheet metal workers learn their work through an apprenticeship or a certificate program from a technical school.